Byased111/SchlorngDE/readme.txt

 SCHLORNG-DE, the best text editor in the world (ctrl-backspace still not supported)

+EPILEPSY WARNING: this text editor refreshes all the text very often, so if your pc isn't the absolute best, you'll be seeing a lot of flickering (ESPECIALLY with big files).

 This text editor was honestly just a fun little side-project, that turned into a massive pain in the ass.
 This text editor is also kinda finnicky, and was written on windows with visual studio and then itself around the end.